-G Suite is available free for educational institutions and non-profits.
+G Suite is available free for educational institutions and nonprofits.

 What Do You Get With G Suite Basic?

-It includes all the core G Suite office apps.
+It’s the entire G Suite Basic plan which includes all the core G Suite office apps.

-Docs, Sheets, Slides replace traditional productivity suites like MS Office and move everything to the cloud.
+Docs, Sheets, Slides replace traditional productivity suites like Microsoft Office and move everything to the cloud.
 You can collaborate in real time on documents, spreadsheets, and presentations.
 There are also a few other apps like Sites.